Ali Vaez

 Background

-In April 2026, Vaez offered a striking assessment of Iran's Strait of Hormuz strategy: that in attempting to prevent Iran from developing a weapon of mass destruction, the US had "handed Iran a weapon of mass disruption."
-He stated that Tehran's ability to control the strait "is much more potent than even a nuclear weapon," requiring only "one or two drones" to deter commercial traffic.
-Vaez also assessed that Iran's conventional deterrence would be significantly degraded at the end of the war, making its remaining stock of more than 400 kilograms of highly enriched uranium a more attractive shortcut to the nuclear deterrent.
+During the 2026 Iran conflict, Vaez's assessments repeatedly diverged from White House projections.
+In March 2026, he told CNN's Amanpour programme that the Iranian leadership was "nowhere near the brink of collapse," directly contradicting then-prevailing administration assertions about regime fragility.
+His most widely quoted observation came in April 2026, when he stated that in attempting to prevent Iran from developing a weapon of mass destruction, the US had "handed Iran a weapon of mass disruption" — arguing that Tehran's ability to control the Strait of Hormuz required only "one or two drones" and was "much more potent than even a nuclear weapon."
+He later elaborated that Iran's conventional deterrence would be significantly degraded by the end of the war, making its stock of more than 400 kilograms of Highly Enriched Uranium a more attractive shortcut to a nuclear deterrent.